johndo007/rshell/README.md

 -Arrow keys are treated as characters.They will not cycle through previous commands and while move the cursor through the consol.
 -File redirection('<' or '>' ) is not implemented
 -'~' case for ls commands has been implemented but is a bit buggy.
 Alternative access method at the momement is using: '/home/csmajs/(yourusername)'
+-Clicking on terminal will cause the cause the current line to be overwritten by the ascii value of a mouse button click.